AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 This is the same as above, only all javascript files are published via IPFS.
 This more closely emulates a production environment, but any frontend or worker script changes will require a republish to view changes in the browser.

+#### To run a specific app for development purposes

+The following commands will create a DAO with the Allocations app, and the apps it depends on, namely Dot Voting and Address Book.

+- `npm run devchain:reset` : Start a local blockchain
+- `npm run dev:allocations` : Start the development server (instead of IPFS)
+- `npm run publish:allocations` : Publish the contracts on the local blockchain
+- `npm run start:allocations` : Set up an Aragon DAO with the selected apps

+Note that you need to run each of these commands (except publish) on separate windows.

 ### After doing your work, run the linter and the tests